“Seek Justice & Walk Humbly with God” -Micah 6:8

 Exceptions

-These exceptions matter because they open the door to full compensation,not just partial wage replacement, but also pain and suffering, future earnings, and other damages that workers’ comp does not provide.
+These exceptions matter because they open the door to full compensation, including full wage replacement, future loss of earnings, pain and suffering, and other damages that workers’ comp does not provide.

-We focus on identifying and pursuing these third-party claims to help injured workers recover full damages beyond basic workers’ compensation benefits.
+We pursue third-party worker claims to help injured workers recover additional damages beyond basic workers’ compensation benefits.

 Who Is Legally Responsible?

-While workers’ compensation shields employers from lawsuits in most cases, third parties who cause or contribute to a workplace injury can be held legally responsible.
-This may include:
+Workers’ compensation shields employers from lawsuits in most cases, but third parties who cause or contribute to a workplace injury can be held legally responsible.
+These third parties may include:

 A thorough investigation is necessary to uncover all responsible parties and pursue every avenue for recovery.